albertochong/PIPELINES-ETL-PROJECTS/4 - PIPELINE-LISBON-BUS-ALERTS.md

 2 - speed from bus is above limit

+3 - bus status is not in movment

 ### Prerequisites

 * A working Confluent Kafka instance (see the [My Confluent Kafka tutorial](https://github.com/albertochong/AWS-KAFKA-CONFLUENT-PLATFORM) for easy local setup and topics creation).